alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Who did you help this week?
 * TB (scholar) and CB with their AI Pathology event- have now decided to postpone which I think is the right thing to do
+  * Expensing food for event needs to be done rather than use inhouse catering as budget is limited.
 * MB and RD- gave advice on their foundational AI potential All Hands Meetings

 #### Who helped you this week?
 * CRS and EG have been great with preparing the AI UK Demo for us- has been a lot of back and forth
 * Me and AC found a replacement for our UKRN roles

 #### What did you achieve?